-The Moccamaster is designed for excellence and intended for those who take their coffee very seriously.
-They are well and truly at the upper price limit for a drip coffee maker and so is definitely not the coffee maker for everyone.
+The Moccamaster coffee maker is designed for excellence and intended for those who take their coffee very seriously.
+They are well and truly at the upper price limit for a drip coffee maker and so are definitely not the coffee maker for everyone.
 If you are simply looking for a drip coffee maker to get the job done then this is not for you and we recommend you consider the Bonavita coffee maker.

-Instead the Moccamaster is the coffee maker for the java enthusiast who loves getting the maximum flavor and aroma from different single origin beans.
+Instead, the Moccamaster is the coffee maker for the java enthusiast who loves getting the maximum flavor and aroma from different single-origin beans.
 It is really a commercial-grade batch brewer that is all about one thing; making the best fresh coffee out there.
 And so if you love drip coffee, are looking for excellence, and are willing to pay for it, then this may well be the coffee maker for you.

 While there are now a number of high-quality drip coffee makers on the market, the Technivorm Moccamaster is still widely thought to lead the pack both in terms of quality and performance.
 It is a no-frills coffee maker with few extra features but a track record of consistency and delicious coffee.
 Arguably, the Moccamaster is the best coffee maker out there.